TV2 Øst

-TV2 ØST is a public service television station, which covers West and South Jutland, as well as Lolland-Falster (the former Storstrøms County and Vestsjællands County).
+TV2 ØST is a public service television station, which covers West and South Sealand, as well as Lolland-Falster (the former Storstrøms County and Vestsjællands County).

 Its local news programmes can be seen two times a day on TV 2's frequencies.
 TV2 ØST's most watched programme is the 7:30pm bulletin.
 The station delivers news and related content via its website, apps, RSS, podcasts, teletext, Facebook and Instagram.
 TV2 ØST operates as an independent company and is sustained by license fees.
 The station is based in Vordingborg.
 In the past, it had an office in Holbæk.

 History

 1990s

 The channel started broadcasting on 2 January 1991 with Ole Dalgaard as its director, with emphasis on fiction and acquired foreign series.
 Reception was warm among viewers, who could finally see a regional newscast.

 After Peter Harms Larsen became its director in 1992, its focus changed to news and reports.
 The channel increased its viewing share, and in 1997 and 1998, it was the most watched regional channel.
-SDue to a fall in advertising revenue, the channel had to cut its staff in 1999.
+Due to a fall in advertising revenue, the channel had to cut its staff in 1999.